Phantasm (metal band)

 Phantasm was an American thrash metal band from Los Angeles, active between 1986 and 1988.
 The supergroup included several notable members, including early Metallica bassist Ron McGovney, Hirax singer Katon W. De Pena, and prolific drummer Gene Hoglan.
 The band did not record an album during its period of activity, but issued live and demo material on the 2001 CD Wreckage.

 History

-Career

 In 1986, De Pena convinced McGovney to return to music after the four-year hiatus that followed McGovney's departure from Metallica.
 They formed Phantasm with young guitarist Rodney Nicholson and Hirax members Carlos Guacio playing guitar and Johny Tabares playing drums.
 Nathan Williams replaced Guacio later that year.
 Hoglan, then of Dark Angel, played drums on the 1987 Wreckage demo cassette, the group's only studio recording.
 Teenage drummer Jim Korthe joined the group thereafter.

 The band played fast thrash metal with hardcore punk influence.
 The strength of their individual reputations helped to bring them minor success, and they toured with Nuclear Assault and played alongside other noted metal peers like Possessed and Dark Angel, as well as punk bands Uniform Choice, Dag Nasty and the Plasmatics.
 The band dissolved in 1988 due to internal tensions, prior to recording a proper album.